 PhD (Higher Education), Morgan State University

 Adriel A. Hilton is an assistant teaching professor in the Graduate School of Education.
-Dr. Hilton is dean of students and diversity officer at Seton Hall University.
+Dr. Hilton is dean of students and diversity officer at Seton Hill University.
 His leadership roles in higher education have included serving as director of the Webster University Myrtle Beach Metropolitan Extended Campus; as chief of staff and executive assistant to the president at Grambling State University; and as assistant professor and director of the Higher Education Student Affairs program at Western Carolina University.
 He was the first chief diversity officer at Upper Iowa University.
 Dr. Hilton taught and developed academic programs as a Frederick Douglass Teaching Scholar at Clarion University of Pennsylvania, and he earlier served as the first public policy fellow at the Greater Baltimore Committee, a business advocacy group.
 He is a widely published author, and his numerous service commitments include membership on the editorial boards of the Journal of Negro Education and the College Student Affairs Journal.
 Dr. Hilton lives in the greater Pittsburgh area and teaches online.

 Sarmann I. Kennedyd